Chart Color Schemes

 Mount Barker lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Based on ABS population updates for the broader area and new addresses validated by AreaSearch, the suburb of Mount Barker (SA) had an estimated population of around 22,687 as of Feb 2026.
-This reflected an increase of 4,357 people (23.8%) since the 2021 Census, which reported a population of 18,330 people.
-The change was inferred from the resident population of 20,771 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 1,906 validated new addresses since the Census date.
-This level of population equated to a density ratio of 598 persons per square kilometer.
-Mount Barker's growth since the 2021 census exceeded the state (9.0%) and Greater Adelaide, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 68.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Mount Barker's population is estimated at around 22,664 as of May 2026.
+This reflects an increase of 4,334 people (23.6%) since the 2021 Census, which reported a population of 18,330 people.
+The change is inferred from the resident population of 21,373 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2025 and an additional 2,075 validated new addresses since the Census date.
+This level of population equates to a density ratio of 598 persons per square kilometer.
+Mount Barker's growth rate exceeded the state (7.5%) and Greater Adelaide since the 2021 census, marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration contributing approximately 68.0% of overall population gains during recent periods.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category were adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future population trends forecasted a significant increase in the top quartile of national areas, with the suburb expected to grow by 7,873 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 28.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year, and SA State Government's Regional/LGA projections by age category released in 2023 based on 2021 data for areas not covered.
+Considering projected demographic shifts, a significant population increase is forecast for Mount Barker, expected to grow by 6,865 persons to 2041 reflecting an increase of 24.6% over the 16 years.

 Frequently Asked Questions - Population